-Like probe-based hybridization capture technology (e.g., myBaits®), the CRISPR/Cas system can be used to remove unwanted DNA molecules before high-throughput sequencing, significantly reducing the costs of target acquisition and analysis.
+Like probe-based hybridization capture technology (e.g., myBaits®), the CRISPR/Cas system can be used for targeted high-throughput sequencing.
 In addition to standard targeted resequencing and rare variant detection, CRISPR/Cas-driven targeted sequencing is especially useful for resolving genomic regions too complex for short-molecule sequence capture.
 The several reported techniques are extremely versatile, and have been coupled with both short-read Illumina and long-read PacBio and Oxford Nanopore platforms.

 - Depletion of mitochondrial DNA (mtDNA) from ATAC-Seq libraries